CONELRAD

 Unlike the EBS and EAS, CONELRAD was never intended for use in local civil emergencies such as severe weather.
-However, the system's alerting protocol could be used for alerting of natural disaster by 1957.
+However, the system's alerting protocol could be used for alerting of a natural disaster by 1957.

 History

 Before 1951, there was no systematic way for the U.S. government to communicate with citizens during an emergency.
-However, broadcasters would typically interrupt normal programming to issue emergency bulletins, as happened during the attack on Pearl Harbor on December 7, 1941 and the first successful tornado warning in 1948.
+However, broadcasters would typically interrupt normal programming to issue emergency bulletins, as happened during the attack on Pearl Harbor on December 7, 1941, and the first successful tornado warning in 1948.
 Such bulletins were the forerunner to CONELRAD.

 The CONELRAD concept was originally known as the Key Station System.
 According to an FCC document created during the "Informal Government–Industry Technical Conference" on March 26, 1951:

 CONELRAD had a simple system for alerting the public and other "downstream" stations, consisting of a sequence of shutting the station off for five seconds, returning to the air for five seconds, again shutting down for five seconds, returning to the air again (for 5 seconds), and then transmitting a 1 kHz tone for 15 seconds.
 Key stations would be alerted directly.
 All other broadcast stations would monitor a designated station in their area.

 In the event of an emergency, all United States television and FM radio stations were required to stop broadcasting.
 Upon alert, most AM medium-wave stations shut down.
 The stations that stayed on the air would transmit on either 640 or 1240 kHz.
 They would transmit for several minutes and then go off the air, and another station would take over on the same frequency in a "round robin" chain.
 This was to confuse enemy aircraft who might be navigating using radio direction finding.
 By law, radio sets manufactured between 1953 and 1963 had these two frequencies marked by the triangle-in-circle ("CD Mark") symbol of Civil Defense.

 Although the system by which the CONELRAD process was initiated (switching the transmitter on and off) was simple, it was prone to numerous false alarms, especially during lightning storms.
 Transmitters could be damaged by the quick cycling.
 The switching later became known informally as the "EBS Stress Test" (due to many transmitters failing during tests) and was eventually discontinued when broadcast technology advanced enough to make it unnecessary.

 Beginning January 2, 1957, U.S. amateur radio came under CONELRAD rules and amateur stations were also required to stop transmitting if commercial radio stations went off the air due to an alert.
 Several companies marketed special receivers that monitored local broadcast stations, sounding an alarm and automatically deactivating the amateur's transmitter when the broadcast station went off the air.